keboola/connection-docs/components/extractors/communication/intercom/index.md

 ## Downloaded Tables
 All `custom_attributes` and `metadata` properties are stored as a serialized JSON string.
 Due to the customized structure of this object we are unable to prepare a fixed structure.
-To parse the serialized JSON, use e.g. a Snowflake transformation that can easily parse JSON objects.
+To parse the serialized JSON, use, for example, a Snowflake transformation that can easily parse JSON objects.

 ### users
 The table `users` lists all [Users](https://developers.intercom.com/intercom-api-reference/reference#user-model) and